|

 Eowyn gave him a look that would have felled most men at thirty

-paces, but twenty-seven years of being her brother had made Eomer
+paces, but twenty-seven years of being her brother had left Eomer

-Eowyn sighed and walked into the bedchamber.
-And, looking at
+With a sigh, Eowyn walked into the bedchamber and, looking at

-Lothiriel and Elfwine, she suddenly discovered that she had no
+Lothiriel and Elfwine, discovered that she had no natural liking

 Legolas and Eomer stood on the balcony, both facing the sea but